What Is Hydraulic Braking System?

 Working of Hydraulic Braking System:

 The work of the hydraulic braking system is very simple.
 To execute the brakes, we have two types of components: a disc brake and a drum brake.
 The initial work is the same for both types, but the execution technique is different.
-Disc brakes are an externally applied brake through the brake calipers and discs, while drum brakes are applied internally through brake shoes and brake drums.
+Disc brakes are externally applied brakes through the brake calipers and discs, while drum brakes are applied internally through brake shoes and brake drums.

 The working of both the types is as follows:-